-Complete Guide to Handling Japanese Text in Python
+Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 目次